portworx/px-docs/scheduler/mesosphere-dcos/portworx_volumes.md

 ### Marathon framework

 #### Docker containers
-Here's how you would specify Portworx as a volume driver in a task begin launched via Marathon as Docker container
+Here's how you would specify Portworx as a volume driver in a task begin launched via Marathon as Docker container.
+This would mount the Portworx volume under /data
 ```
 {
   ...